BryTheGuy98/CSC131_ClientProject/README.md

 #### iii.
 Cloud Functions
 The Cloud Function implementation contains a single function,  `onToPDF`, which runs whenever the flag `toPDF` is set to true.
 The function follows these basic steps:
 1. Check if the `toEmail` flag is true and the PDF is already generated (denotes a previous error at step #7).
-If this check is true, then it skips LaTeX compilation to retry *only* sending an Email, saving bandwith.
+If this check is true, then it skips LaTeX compilation to retry *only* sending an Email, saving bandwidth.
 2. Otherwise, it begins setting up the local folder necessary to read from Cloud Storage.
 3. Download templates and assets from Cloud Storage.
 4. Substitute real data from the document into the LaTeX using the [templating](#ii-templating) system.
 5. Compile the LaTeX using [Tectonic](#a-tectonic).
 6. Upload the compiled PDF to [Cloud Storage](#ii-cloud-storage).
 7. Send the Email to the client using [nodemailer](#c-node-mailer).
-8. Clean up the temporary files, saving bandwith on future Function instances.
+8. Clean up the temporary files, saving bandwidth on future Function instances.

 Each step of the process has its paired error message to inform the user.

 ### B. Latex
 #### i.
 Tectonic
 Traditionally, LaTeX compilation has been done using the `pdflatex` command-line tool.
-However, it requires a complete installation of the [LaTeX package](https://www.latex-project.org/get/), which increases the size of the code (upload bandwith) and increases bandwith used during compilation.
+However, it requires a complete installation of the [LaTeX package](https://www.latex-project.org/get/), which increases the size of the code (upload bandwidth) and increases bandwidth used during compilation.

 Thus, this application uses the [Tectonic](https://tectonic-typesetting.github.io/en-US/) compiler for LaTeX.
-This is a Rust-based LaTeX compiler that is small in binary size and uses less bandwith during compilation.
+This is a Rust-based LaTeX compiler that is small in binary size and uses less bandwidth during compilation.
 For further usage information in how this compiler is provided to the Firebase Function instances and local development, see the section on [Tectonic development](#a-tectonic).

 #### ii.
 Templating